• Skip to primary navigation

 Is it Safe to Switch?
 Expand

-• It seems possible though, to switch from sildenafil to tadalafil 40 mg/day without getting worse or having intolerable side effects.
+• It seems possible, though, to switch from sildenafil to tadalafil 40 mg/day without getting worse or having intolerable side effects.

 Who Shouldn’t Take ED Pills?
 Expand